How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 3. Xrm.Utility – Helper Functions

-Use Xrm.Utility for common helper operations like showing a loading spinner, getting the logged-in user ID, or reading the organization URL.
+Use Xrm.Utility for common helper operations like showing a loading spinner, getting the logged-in user's ID, or reading the organisation URL.

 // ✅ Show a loading spinner while processing